akkana/pytopo/docs/sphinxdoc/index.rst

 In practice, it doesn't work very well, largely because most map tile servers will throttle connections that request too many tiles, so it takes forever to download an area.
-I stopped using it and therefore it isn't very well maintained; I don't recommend using it.
+I stopped using it and therefore it isn't very well maintained, and some map sources will blacklist you if you use it; I recommend avoiding it.

 Commercial Map Data
 ===================